sangyun884/Face2Webtoon/README.md

-Some results look pretty nice, but many result have lost attributes while transfering.
+Some results look pretty nice, but some attributes were lost during the domain transfer.

 ### Missing of Attributes